Jacknvp/Audiobook_Project_DataEngineer/README.md

 ## ***Introduction***
 ----------------
- The objective of this project is to manipulate, collect, and prepare data for Data Analyst as **Data Engineer** in the Audiobook shop company.
-In addition, use the completed data to create a dashboard following the business requirement that needs to know the best selling product for selecting the product and preparing appropriate promotions to increase audiobook sales.
+ The objective of this project is to collect, integrate, transform, and clean data for Data Analyst **as Data Engineer** in the Audiobook shop company.
+In addition, use the completed data to create a dashboard following the business requirement that needs to know the best selling product for selecting the product to promote and preparing appropriate promotions to increase audiobook sales.
 The initial data we used in this project is in the company's database (**MySQL**) that collect from the company website.

 ## ***Folders and Files explaination***
 ---------------------